 Create a folder in that USB drive/SD card, as SkyDrive content can only be moved to a folder.

-And click Yes, and the Moving of all files from old location to New Location starts.
-Will take time according to size of the OneDrive folder.
-Allow sometime for the move to be fully complete.
+And click Yes, and the Moving of all files from the old location to New Location starts.
+It will take time according to the size of the OneDrive folder.
+Allow some time for the move to be fully complete.

-That’s all, so you have set your new location the of OneDrive folder to USB Pendrive or to a SD card drive.
+That’s all, so you have set your new location of the OneDrive folder to USB Pendrive or to an SD card drive.

 So try these nice OneDrive features and as a matter of precaution, do take backups before experimenting.